Challenges and Opportunities in the Future of the Cannabis Extraction Industry

 In Part I of this interview with Cannabis Science and Technology, Fuhr discusses his experience and predictions in the world of cannabis extraction.
 In particular, he explains challenges and opportunities faced by cannabis companies in the real estate sector with securing proper permits, properties, and dealing with restrictive banking regulations.
 Fuhr also highlights the importance of Good Manufacturing Practices (GMP) regulations for enabling recalls and exporting products to countries with stricter standards.

-Watch the video and read a partial transcript below!
+Watch the video, read a partial transcript below, and check out Part II here!

 Why do you feel 9 out of 10 extraction facilities will shut down in the next 2 years?